Mon to Fri 9am-5pm

 More than just a basic cooking ingredient, baking soda has many advantages around the home for its cleaning purposes.
 The maintenance it can help you do for rugs will keep them looking clean and smelling fresh.

 Disclaimer: Although these tips are tried and tested, they may not remove every stain from every rug and carpet.
 If you are in any doubt then call up a professional carpet cleaner for advice.
-Rugs Direct takes no responsiibility for trying any of our ideas
+Rugs Direct takes no responsibility for trying any of our ideas